-Native vegetation types represented in the survey areas, their extent and reservation status are drawn from the CAR Reserve Analysis 2009 (Government of Western Australia 2010).
+Native vegetation types represented in the survey areas; their extent and reservation status are drawn from the CAR Reserve Analysis 2009 (Government of Western Australia 2010).
 Extents at the State, IBRA, IBRA sub-region and the Local Government Area (LGA) (Shire of Carnarvon) level are shown in Table 4.
-The Vegetation Associations 95 and 264 are considered to be Least Concern.
+The Vegetation Association 95 is considered to be Least Concern.